An Additional Layer

-Constructive journalism is a response to increasing tabloidization, sensationalism and negativity bias of the news media today and offers an add on to both breaking and investigative journalism.
+Constructive journalism is a response to increasing tabloidization, sensationalism and negativity bias of the news media today and offers an add on to both breaking and investigative journalism – claiming that in order to serve democracy quality reporting must be both critical, inspirational, nuanced and engaging.

 The table illustrates how a constructive story typically sets out from a documented problem in society and thus represents an additional step to the news cycle as we know it today.
 From breaking, to investigative, to constructive.